Derby Riverside Path

 For the city centre shops take the path between the Council House and Bus Station.
-The Riverside path continues to Exeter bridge, where you can turn left for the Market Place, or cross the bridge and continue alongside the river to The Silk Mill and Cathedral Green.
+The Riverside path continues to Exeter bridge, where you can turn left for the Market Place, or cross the bridge and continue alongside the river to The Museum of Making and Cathedral Green.

 The walking and cycling path continues alongside the river to Darley Park and beyond towards Duffield, as part of the Derwent Valley Heritage Way walking route.